flipcoder/qork/README.md

 remember to multiply it by t.
 This will allow for variable fps. t is the time since the last frame in seconds (so it's a decimal number).
 This will scale the movements to the amount they need to be to stay constant.

+That's the entire script!
+Run it with qork.

 ## Advanced Usage